osiris1004/interview-question/s spring-boot/interview1.md

     System.out.printLn("xxxx test)
 }
 ```
-one use came is pu implementing the connection pool logic
+one use came is  implementing the connection pool logic

 ## 17:hom can we dynamically load values in spring boot application
 - make use of  the @value annotation :